"When she was a little girl, Maria was interested in the plants growing around her home on Nantucket.

-When the botanist Bicknell published a follow-up catalog about Nantucket in the early 1900s, he continually referred to Maria's work, which explicitly documented when and where plants were introduced on the island.
+When the botanist Eugene Bicknell published a follow-up catalog about Nantucket in the early 1900s, he regularly referred to Maria's work, which explicitly documented when and where plants were introduced on the island.

-"My patch of Tillaea... doubtless still exists, and there is a happy day in store for any botanist who sees it at just the right season."
+My patch of Tillaea... doubtless still exists, and there is a happy day in store for any botanist who sees it at just the right season.

 Maria died in 1907.
-She had moved back to Nantucket to live with her daughter.
+She had moved home to Nantucket to live with her daughter.

-She lived true to the [Latin] motto of her mother's family 'Post tenebris, speramus lumen de lumine,' which [Maria] always loved to translate, 'After the darkness, we hope for light from the source of light.'"
+She lived true to the [Latin] motto of her mother's family 'Post tenebris, speramus lumen de lumine,' which [Maria] always loved to translate, 'After the darkness, we hope for light from the source of light.'